 When I introduced CTR2 last year I included basic control features for Flex radios.
 In a nutshell, you could control the A slice and a few other basic features of the radio.
 The idea was to provide enough utility to allow you to use CTR2 to control your Flex without SmartSDR running.

-As of v1.02.01 the Mini now supports CW keying over WiFi.
-This means that you can connect a straight key or set of paddles to your Mini, enable network keying, then connect the Mini to your Flex over WiFi and have a real CW QSO.
+The Mini supports CW and PTT keying over the IP network.
+This means that you can connect a straight key or set of paddles to your Mini, enable network keying, then connect the Mini to your Flex and have a real CW QSO.
 You can run SmartSDR on your iPad or iPhone if you want the full panadapter experience like Stefan, VA3AR, does in the photo below (photo courtesy of VA3AR), otherwise just use Mini to run your radio as a POR (Plain Old Radio).
 Network enabled PTT allows you to key PTT remotely and use an audio server and your cell phone to transmit and receive audio from your radio.

 I demonstrate many of these features in this YouTube video.
 Click here to watch it.
 However, since this video was produced, I’ve added a lot more Flex control features to the Mini and have added a new CTR2-Mini+ model with an integrated function keypad that allows you to map many Flex functions to the function buttons.

 Build your own Flex-only Mini

 For those of you that like to build your own gear you can easily convert a Wio Terminal into a Flex-only Mini.
 The circuit below will give you an encoder to control the Wio Terminal and a functional keypad.
 I don’t sell enclosures for this configuration but with a little work it’s the cheapest way to get a remote knob for your Flex.
 Many have used the PacTec KEU-5 enclosure I use for the Mini+ to house this circuit.